 The below chart displays the types of abuse (alleged) originally reported versus types of abuse that were substantiated.
 They are ranked with the most common abuse type at the top.
-For fiscal year 2022-23, Financial Exploitation was the leading type of Alleged Abuse while Self-Neglect was the leading type of Substantiated Abuse.
-Compared with the previous year, self-neglect led in both reported and substantiated rankings.
-Fiscal year 2022-23 marked the first year that Financial Exploitation moved up into the first-most reported type of abuse.
+Fiscal year 2023-24 is the second year in a row that Financial Exploitation was the leading type of Alleged Abuse.